decred/dcrpool/README.md

 every payout made.
 The addresses generated from the fee account should be set as the pool fee addresses (`--poolfeeaddrs`) of the mining pool.

+## Pool Fees
+In mining pool mode pool fees collected by the pool operator are for maintaining a connection to the decred network for the delivery of work to mining clients, the submission of solved work by mining clients to the network and processing of block rewards based on work contributed by participting accounts.

+## Transaction fees
+Every mature group of payments plus the pool fees collected completely exhaust the referenced coinbases being sourced from by payments.
+For this reason payout transactions by the pool create no change.
+It is implicit that the  transaction fees of the payout transaction are paid for by the accounts receiving payouts, since transaction fees are not collected as part of pool fees.
+Each account receiving a payout from the transaction pays a portion of the transaction fee based on value of the payout in comparison to the overall value of payouts being made by the transaction.

 ## Testing

 The project has [a configurable tmux mining harness](harness.sh) and a cpu